EXPLAINER: What’s the Senate filibuster and why change it?

 Records from the first Congress in 1789 show senators complaining about long speeches blocking legislation.
 Frustration grew and in 1917, the Senate voted to let senators end filibusters with a two-thirds majority vote.

-In 1975, the Senate lowered that margin to the current three-fifths majority, which in the 100-member chamber is 60 votes.
-That margin is needed to end filibusters against nearly all types of legislation, but no longer applies to nominations.
+In 1975, the Senate lowered that margin to the current three-fifths majority, which in the 100-member chamber means 60 votes are needed to end filibusters against nearly all types of legislation.
+Only simple majorities are required to end the delays against nominations, thanks to recent years’ rules changes.

-Democrats controlling the Senate in 2013, angered by GOP delays on then-President Barack Obama’s picks, reduced the margin for ending filibusters against most appointees to a simple majority, exempting Supreme Court nominees.
-In 2017, Republicans running the chamber, eager to add conservative justices under then-President Donald Trump, lowered the threshold to a simple majority for Supreme Court picks as well.

 WHAT’S THE PROBLEM?